 Why Bake This Recipe

-- Shokupan bread is SUPER SOFT;
+- Shokupan is incredibly soft.

-- Japanese milk bread has a longer counter life than most bread.
+- Stays fresh longer than most bread.

-What Is The Tangzhong Method
+What Is The Tangzhong Method?

 How To Make It